Common tennis betting mistakes (and how to avoid them)

 - Separate sessions.
 Treat each day or tournament as its own cycle, not a rescue mission.

 For a deeper dive into stake sizing, see our full bankroll management guide on the blog—this article focuses on recognizing when discipline slips.
+A quick behavioural fix that works for most bettors: set a "cool-down" rule where any bet after two consecutive losses must be at half your normal unit size, not double.

-Mistake #6: Ignoring market-implied probability and line movement
+Mistake #6: ignoring market-implied probability and line movement

 Many bettors look only at the odds format (1.60, 2.10, etc.) and think in terms of "low" or "high" price without converting to implied probability.
 Others ignore how the line has moved throughout the day, which often tells a story about where money and information are flowing.